Milan Metro Line 5 Extension, Italy

 Project details

-Astaldi is the general contractor and will be performing all the construction works at an investment of €440m.
+Astaldi is the general contractor and is performing all the construction works at an investment of €440m.

-Ansaldo STS will be providing the electrical systems based on those already in service on the Copenhagen Metro.
+Ansaldo STS is providing the electrical systems based on those already in service on the Copenhagen Metro.
 The rolling stock is being supplied by Ansaldo Breda under a €35m contract signed in June 2006.
 It will be used both on the Phase I and the extension.

-The 12 train fleet will serve Line 5 at a headway of three minutes during peak hours.
-The passenger capacity of the entire Metro Line 5 (Bignami to San Siro Stadium) is estimated to reach 25,600 passengers per hour, per direction at a headway of 75 seconds.
+The 12-train fleet will serve Line 5 at a headway of 3min during peak hours.
+The passenger capacity of the entire Metro Line 5 (Bignami to San Siro Stadium) is estimated to reach 25,600 passengers an hour, in each direction at a headway of 75s.

 Milan Metro finance